 - other medications you may be taking (see “Dosage adjustments” under “What is Aromasin’s dosage?”)

 Aromasin comes as a tablet that’s taken once a day by mouth.
 It should be taken with food, preferably after a meal.
 It might be helpful to take Aromasin after the same meal each day (such as every day after breakfast) so it becomes part of your routine.

-Some people may use Aromasin off-label to increase testosterone for bodybuilding.
-This can help increase muscle growth and reduce side effects of steroids.
+Some people may choose to take Aromasin off-label to increase testosterone for bodybuilding.
 But this is not an approved use for Aromasin, which means using it for this purpose may not be legal and is considered misuse of the drug.
 (Misuse means taking a drug in a way other than how a doctor prescribes it.)

 Also, the World Anti-Doping Agency lists Aromasin as a banned substance for any sport, including bodybuilding.

 Don’t use more Aromasin than your doctor prescribes.
 Using more than this can lead to serious side effects.

 What to do in case you take too much Aromasin